ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 using a sanitized version of the attachment title.
 On taxonomy edit screens you'll also find a **Generate Description** button next to the description field.
-The prompt can be customised via the `gm2_tax_desc_prompt` setting and includes any saved SEO guidelines for that taxonomy.
-The prompt now automatically notes whether the term is a post category, product category or other custom taxonomy.
+The prompt can be customised via the `gm2_tax_desc_prompt` setting.
+The prompt automatically notes whether the term is a post category, product category or other custom taxonomy.
 Any existing SEO field values are cleaned before being sent to ChatGPT.